 DHS would consider this request as a health and safety need.
 Please articulate why the need impacts your ability to safely operate.

 If the local match contributions are mostly in-kind, how do you show that those private matches have been spent before requesting state funding?

+If awarded the awardee must turn in documentation from those companies providing in-kind work that documents the value they assign to the work and that the work has been completed.

 How can a child development home indicate they have 1500 square feet of exclusive space of child care for the DHS portion?

-Kathy: Is this in the application?
+There is no requirement in this grant application that indicates this need.

 I purchased a small home to turn into a center but it needs an additional space added.
 Is this allowed?

-Major renovation is not allowed with DHS funding
+Major renovation is not allowed with DHS funding.
+This is allowable under the IWD matching grant if it increases child care slot capacity.

 Do we need to have everything set in stone prior to application?
 Cost, estimates, etc?

+Provide estimates to the best of your ability at the time.
+These are not expected to be exact.

 I have 2 large display areas in the front of the child care.
 By turning it into useable space, I could add more children.
 I do not have matching funds?
 How can I do this?